Carrefour: Asia

 In 2009, Carrefour opened its first hypermarket in Lahore in a joint venture with Majid Al Futtaim Group, where it achieved in revenues in its first year.
 It attracted more than 1 million customers every month.
 On 14 November 2011, Hyperstar opened its second hypermarket in the country in Karachi.
 On 22 March 2016, it expanded its operations to Islamabad by opening a 150000 sqft hypermarket in World Trade Center Islamabad.

 Since 20 December 2018, MAF has rebranded Hyperstar to Carrefour across Pakistan.
 It has plans to expand its stores to other cities including Gujranwala, Multan and Hyderabad.
 As of June 2019, the group had already invested and was looking to invest another in Pakistan.
 It is operating at least seven hypermarkets (three in Lahore, two in Karachi, one in Islamabad and one in Faisalabad's Lyallpur Galleria) and one superstore in Pakistan.

-Taiwan

-In 2020, Carrefour Taiwan announced they would acquire 199 Wellcome and 25 Jasons Market Place stores from Dairy Farm International.

-In 2022, Carrefour announced that it sold 60% equity of Carrefour Taiwan to Uni-President Enterprises Corporation.